Solo Travel in the Faroe Islands

 Faroe Islands Accommodation

 You’ll find a few hotels in the Faroe Islands with the majority in the capital, as well as an apartment in Miovagur.
-Camping is an option for accommodation here but you may prefer to stay in a local b&b or guest house, providing a more personal touch.
+Camping is an option for accommodation here but you may prefer to stay in a local guesthouse or B&B for a more personal touch.

 To meet locals consider Airbnb which connects you to unique travel experiences and isn’t just limited to staying in a local’s spare room.
 Save $20 off your first stay with this Airbnb link.

 Offering great views over the harbour, and an ideal spot for a nature walk, Hotel Foroyar is a friendly hotel in the capital with all the quiet you need for a relaxing holiday plus they do an excellent breakfast too.
-Prices from £90 p/n.
+Prices from £129 p/n.
+Find out more…

 Faroe Island Tours